-2.3.4 Property, plant and equipment
+2.3.4 Operating fixed assets

-Plant and equipment are stated at cost, net of accumulated depreciation and/or accumulated impairment losses, if any.
+Operating fixed assets are stated at cost, net of accumulated depreciation and/or accumulated impairment losses, if any.
 Such cost includes the cost of replacing parts of the property, plant and equipment and borrowing costs for long-term construction projects if the recognition criteria are met.

-When significant parts of property, plant and equipment are required to be replaced at intervals, the Group recognizes such parts as individual assets with specific useful lives and depreciates them accordingly.
+When significant parts of operating fixed assets are required to be replaced at intervals, the Group recognizes such parts as individual assets with specific useful lives and depreciates them accordingly.
 Likewise, when a major inspection is performed, its cost is recognized in the carrying amount of the plant and equipment as a replacement if the recognition criteria are satisfied.
 All other repair and maintenance costs are recognized in the profit or loss as incurred.
 The present value of the expected cost for the decommissioning of the asset after its use, is included in the cost of the respective asset if the recognition criteria for a provision are met.
 Purchased software that is integral to the functionality of the related equipment is capitalized as part of that equipment.